Local State Model

 Run layout:

-workspace/: temporary Git clone from the registered clone URL.codemesh-run.json: handoff metadata written inside the ready workspace.
+workspace/: temporary Git clone from the registered clone URL.env/env.bundle: optional agent-scoped env bundle materialized from allowed private bindings.codemesh-run.json: handoff metadata written inside the ready workspace.

 The clone checks out the requested --base when provided.
-Otherwise it checks out the repo-local policy base, falling back to main.
-CodeMesh uses Git for clone and checkout; it does not copy uncommitted source files, create Git worktrees, or replace Git state.
+Otherwise it checks out the repo-local policy base, then the remote default branch, then main.
+CodeMesh uses the full-clone Clone Strategy for the default baseline: full Git history and a complete working tree for the selected branch. --partial-clone and repeatable --sparse path explicitly opt into Git-native partial clone and sparse checkout.
+CodeMesh uses Git for clone and checkout; it does not copy uncommitted source files, create Git worktrees, replace Git state, create placeholders, mount a VFS, or do file-level hydration.

 - run id and ready path